AnshulH/NLP-DL-Group2/Readme.txt

 NOTE: All arg options are optional and only specifying model would work for most cases.
-Also LSTM model works on .tok files so be careful while specifying paths for took files.

 ```

 -model: All allowed arguments ["FFNN", "LSTM", "FFNN_CLASSIFY", "LSTM_CLASSIFY"]